 So there we have it: Your ultimate guide to writing a stand-out tech resume.

 With so much to include, it’s all too easy to overthink it to the point of paralysis.
 But as long as you follow the industry-standard tech resume best practices, you’ll have an interview for your first tech role in no time.
+Of course, be sure to be sure to craft the best career change cover letter to accompany any application and get ready for the interview with the most common interview questions.

 To learn more, we recommend giving these articles a read: